 Surveys can allow you to make some extra money each month.

 Here are a few that come with recommendations from people in this industry.

 Survey Junkie (US, Canada and Australian residents only)

 Swagbucks (300 SB Bonus for you using my link here!)

 These are just a few, there are tons more.
-The ONLY one I have used is Swagbucks and I can confirm it’s legit and the methods for earning through that site work.
+The ONLY one I have used is Prolific Academic and I can confirm it’s legit and the methods for earning through that site work.
 I have done it.

 As I mention, it’s not for me due to time constraints but it may well be for you.
-We each get 300 Swagbucks if you join up through that link above.
 Entirely up to you.